SAS-shoes-sandals-photo

 Full Disclosure

-All links to product websites are “free.”
-I’m not paid nor asked to write about US-made products.
+I’m not paid nor asked to write about products or the companies that make them.
+All links in this piece are FREE — meaning, they’re not sponsored or paid for.
 I buy products, use them, and if I like them, I tell everyone about them.

 I do this because my mission is to keep manufacturing jobs stateside.
 This mission is my way of giving back.
 We like to think our “small” choices won’t make a difference.
 They do.